isomerpages/ttsh-chi/_about-us/Our Offices/Collaborating Centres' Support Office.md

 description: ""
 third_nav_title: Our Offices
 ---
-<h3><strong>Collaborating Centres’ Support Office (CSO) - </strong>Enabling Smarter Care, Stronger Teams</h3>
+<h3><strong>Collaborating Centres’ Support Office (CSO) - </strong>Driving Innovations and Collaborations in Healthcare&nbsp;</h3>
 <p>At the <strong>Collaborating Centres’ Support Office (CSO)</strong>, we
-work at the heart of workforce transformation, bringing together experts and community partners to improve how care is delivered.
-Our focus is on innovation, education, and partnerships – ensuring that healthcare professionals, caregivers, and the community have the right knowledge, skills, and support to create better health outcomes for everyone.</p>
+work at the heart of workforce transformation - bringing together experts and community partners to improve the way care is delivered.&nbsp;&nbsp;Our focus is on driving&nbsp; healthcare innovation, enabling health education, and building equal partnerships.
+Through collective partnerships, we ensure that healthcare professionals, caregivers, and the community have the right knowledge, skills, and support to create better health outcomes for everyone.&nbsp;</p>
 <p></p>
-<p>CSO represents a network of leading collaborating centres, building capabilities
+<p>CSO represents a network of leading collaborating centres in National
-for thought leadership, workforce transformation, and innovation for Nurses, Allied Health Professionals, Pharmacists, and Volunteers.
-With a focus on Workforce Transformation, we aim to achieve a future-ready workforce and greater health-social integration to optimise the independence and quality of life for our population.</p>
+Healthcare Group, building capabilities for thought leadership, workforce transformation, and innovation for Nurses, Allied Health Professionals, Pharmacists, and Volunteers and Caregivers.&nbsp;&nbsp;Through Workforce Transformation, we will co-design future jobs and future skills to care for the future generation.
+Our aim is to achieve a future-ready workforce and greater health-social integration to optimise our population’s independence and quality of life.&nbsp;&nbsp;</p>
-<p></p>
-<p><strong>There are 3 collaborating centres within CSO:</strong>
+<p>&nbsp;<strong>There are 3 collaborating centres within CSO:</strong>
 </p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">